LGBTQ bishops: Church of England

 Mervyn Stockwood, who was gay, was bishop of the Anglican Diocese of Southwark, but also celibate.
 He even gently rebuked a parish priest for initiating the blessing of same-sex unions in the late 1970s.

 Appointed as the suffragan Bishop of Edmonton (London) in 1999, Peter Wheatley is gay and has been living with his partner saying that he is "a celibate Christian living by Christian teachings".
 This does not appear to have generated any significant controversy.
 Bishop Wheatley is opposed to the ordination of women to the episcopate.

 In 2003, Jeffrey John, at the time Canon Chancellor and Theologian of Southwark Cathedral, was chosen to be the Bishop of Reading (a suffragan of the Bishop of Oxford).
 John has been in a relationship with another male priest for many years, though he also says that their relationship is celibate.
 As a result of the ensuing controversy, however, John withdrew his acceptance of the appointment.
 He was subsequently appointed Dean of St Albans.
 John again emerged in the debate over gay bishops in July 2010 following widespread media reports that he was the Crown Nomination Commission's preferred candidate for appointment by the Queen as Bishop of Southwark though subsequent reports suggested that this was not the case or that his name had been rejected following leaking of the proposal.

 In 2013, it was announced that the Church of England's House of Bishops had approved plans to allow gay men to become appointed as bishops if they were celibate, including those such as Jeffrey John who are in civil partnerships.

 In 2016, Bishop Nicholas Chamberlain, the bishop of Grantham in the diocese of Lincoln, announced he was gay and in a same-sex partnership becoming the first bishop to do so in the Church of England.
+Archbishop Justin Welby announced that he was aware of Chamberlain's sexual orientation and celibate same-sex relationship prior to his consecration as bishop, noting that his sexual orientation was "irrelevant" due to his adherence to the bishops' guidance on sexuality.